When is Star Trek: Discovery season 4 on Netflix? Latest news on the sci-fi epic

 Star Trek: Discovery has boldly gone further than ever before... but the journey isn't over yet.

-The recently concluded third season was the most high stakes yet, sending the crew of the USS Discovery roughly 900 years into the future, where they’re faced with a harsh and unpredictable new reality.
+It was a fitting finale for a series that feels closest to classic Trek out of the current line-up (which also includes Picard and Lower Decks), with season three even taking time for self-contained character-focused episodes between the epic action.

-The show has become such a runaway hit that a fourth season was confirmed before the third had even started airing, with recent reports suggesting that a fifth outing could be filmed at the same time.
+Fans can rest assured that a fourth season is confirmed to be on the way and there has even been talk of a fifth, so expect plenty more adventures with the newly promoted Captain Michael Burnham.

-But what does the future have in store Michael Burnham and her crew?
-Read on for everything we know so far about Star Trek: Discovery season 4 on Netflix.
+But what does the future have in store for the crew?
+Read on for everything we know so far about Star Trek: Discovery season four on Netflix.

 When is Star Trek: Discovery season 4 released on Netflix?